victorgomez09/vira/docs/ROUTING_GUIDE.md

-# Vira Routing Guide
+# virapi Routing Guide

-> **Complete Documentation**: This guide contains comprehensive documentation for all of Vira's routing features.
+> **Complete Documentation**: This guide contains comprehensive documentation for all of virapi's routing features.
 For a quick overview, see the routing sections in `README.md`.

-A comprehensive guide to Vira's advanced routing system including path parameters, type conversion, priority routing, and modular organization.
+A comprehensive guide to virapi's advanced routing system including path parameters, type conversion, priority routing, and modular organization.

 ## Overview

-Vira provides a powerful routing system inspired by FastAPI with the following key features:
+virapi provides a powerful routing system inspired by FastAPI with the following key features:

 - **Path Parameters**: Dynamic routes with automatic type conversion (int, str, float, uuid, path)
 - **Type Safety**: Automatic parameter conversion and injection into handler functions